THE EMERALD SPIRIT AWARD

 The 2014 Emerald Spirit Award was presented to Father Bill Hultberg of Caron Treatment Centers.
 Father Bill was a beloved spiritual advisor; humble, inspirational and unconditionally positive.
 He had the ability to connect with all people, especially those who were sick, in despair, or feeling unloved.
 Each month, Father Bill recorded a spiritual message of hope, healing, recovery and love, available to anyone who chose to listen to it at www.caron.org.
 We presented this loving, generous, untiring man with the Emerald Spirit Award on Monday, March 17, 2014.

-Vice President and National Director of Children’s Programs at Hazelden Betty Ford, Jerry Moe is nationally and internationally known as an author, lecturer, and trainer on issues for young children from addicted families.
+Founder and former director of the Hazelden Betty Ford Children's Program.
+Jerry Moe is nationally and internationally known as an author, lecturer, and trainer on issues for young children from addicted families.
 He is also featured in the documentary Lost Childhood: Growing Up in an alcoholic family.
 This hero was presented with the second Emerald Spirit Award on March 16, 2013.